mas-bandwidth/netcode/README.md

 * Encrypted and signed packets
 * Secure client connection with connect tokens
-* Connection based protocol with multiplexing and demultiplexing on a single UDP socket
+* Connection based protocol built on top of UDP

-netcode protect your game server from the following common attacks:
+netcode protects your game server from the following common attacks:

 * Zombie clients
 * Man in the middle